nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 that since ASO has not yet been proven to be as much of a staple as the other projects that manage infrastructure on Azure, ASO's lifespan may be more limited than others.
 If ASO were to sunset while CAPZ still relies on it, CAPZ would have to rework its APIs.
 This risk is mitigated by the fact that no announcements have yet been made regarding ASO's end-of-life and the project continues to be very active.
+And since ASO's resource representations are mostly straightforward reflections of the Azure API spec, shifting away from ASO to another Azure API abstraction should be mostly mechanical.

 ## Alternatives